 GE: A tried-and-true favorite, GE has been manufacturing washers and dryers for decades.
 They offer a wide range of models, spanning everything from basic budget appliances to more sophisticated and higher-capacity models.
 While the units are not as flashy or feature-driven as some of the competition, these machines address the laundry needs of a vast number of consumers.

-Kenmore: A popular household appliance name for years, Kenmore has recently shifted focus and is selling washers and dryers (along with other appliances) almost exclusively through Amazon and Sears.
+Kenmore: A popular household appliance name for years, Kenmore has recently shifted focus and is selling washers and dryers (along with other appliances) almost exclusively through Amazon.
 The line-up of washers and dryers includes front-loading and top-loading machines, with many that combine classic looks with up-to-the-minute features.
 For instance, Kenmore offers a top-loading washer that defies expectations by having 6.2 cubic feet of space —which is enough for 32 towels!
 Such cavernous capacities used to only be expected in front-loading machines, but Kenmore pushes the exceeds expectations with this and other models.

 Amana: A budget-friendly brand, Amana aims to manufacture basic washers and dryers that will meet everyday laundry needs without breaking the bank.
 You won’t find front-loading machines or units with lots of extra features, but these appliances often rate well for entry-level models.